Note: A reference letter from my supervisor is available upon request.

 I designed and built this battery lifting jig in preparation for our team to work on a particularly heavy project, requiring the use of a hoist to move the prototype around.
 I designed the assembly in SolidWorks, making use of off-the-shelf parts from McMaster-Carr and aluminum extrusions.

-I machined a few custom parts on the CNC mill, and 3D printed some of the non-structural parts.
-To validate my design, I ran some FEAs in the local area where the prototype mounted to the jig; the location that I determined to be the weakest point.
+I machined a few custom parts on the CNC mill, and 3D printed the non-structural parts.
+To validate my design, I ran FEAs in the area I determined to be the weakest point.
 In the final weeks of my co-op, I made modifications to this jig, such that it could be adapted for the team’s next two projects.

 Battery Testing: Short-Circuit, Thermal Runaway, Vibration, Environmental Sealing